timeflux/timeflux/doc/general/getting_help.rst

 .. tip:: If you don't know how to use a particular node, have a look at the API reference section.
 You will often find useful information there.

 .. tip:: Most nodes have working examples you can get inspiration from.
-You just need to know where to look :) Example YAML files can usually be found in the `test/graphs` directory of any of the GIT repositories (`Timeflux  <https://github.com/timeflux/timeflux/tree/master/test/graphs>`_ or any plugin, for instance, the `DSP package <https://github.com/timeflux/timeflux_dsp/tree/master/test/graphs>`_).
+You just need to know where to look :) Example YAML files can usually be found in the `examples` directory of any of the GIT repositories (`Timeflux  <https://github.com/timeflux/timeflux/tree/master/examples>`_ or any plugin, for instance, the `DSP package <https://github.com/timeflux/timeflux_dsp/tree/master/examples>`_).